-The gameplay is constantly evolving across missions and includes shooter, stealth, and role-playing game (RPG) elements.
+The gameplay is constantly evolving across missions, and includes shooter, stealth, and role-playing game (RPG) elements.
 Online play with friends is possible but you can go it alone if you want.
 Unlike battle royale-style games, the missions in Warframe are cooperative, with up to a four-person squad.

-Weapons, armour, and equipment that gains experience also gain power and can be modified for different effects.
+Weapons, armor, and equipment that gains experience also gain power and can be modified for different effects.
 This creates an incentive to tweak and optimize your Tenno and his or her warframe and gear to your particular skill set in a near-infinite number of combinations.

 Monetizing the process and just buying gear outright only speeds up the process for gamers who want customized looks and options earlier.

-The missions are played on randomly generated, tiled landscapes that provide the new and unfamiliar territory with each playthrough, and developer Digital Extremes actively issues regular updates with fresh content, gear, missions, and storyline expansions.
+The missions are played on randomly generated, tiled landscapes that provide new and unfamiliar territory with each playthrough, and developer Digital Extremes actively issues regular updates with fresh content, gear, missions, and storyline expansions.